iterative/dvc.org/static/docs/commands-reference/diff.md

 and `b_ref`, this command shows a a summary of basic statistics: how many files were deleted/changed, and the file size differences.

-Note that `dvc diff` does not show the line-to-line comparisson among the target files in each revision, like `git diff` does.
+Note that `dvc diff` does not show the line-to-line comparison among the target files in each revision, like `git diff` does.

 If the `-t` option is used, the diff is limited to the `TARGET` file or